Enzosantos04/ReactNative-LandingPage-Store/README.md

  Expo Go is available for both iOS and Android in their respective app stores.

 ## Project Structure
+- **App.tsx**: The app.tsx file serves as the main entry point for the app.
+It imports and displays the data by using FlatList to render the content dynamically.
+The file is responsible for structuring the UI and organizing how the content from data.tsx is presented within the app.
 - **data.tsx**: Contains the data to be displayed in the app.

 - **components.tsx**: Defines the components, props, and styles used to structure and style the content.